When it comes to communication in nursing or if your a health care professional, then hopefully you will never be heard saying something like...

 Communication in Nursing: A true story

-A patient was declining, a patient that was sub-assigned to me.
+A patient was declining, an elderly man that was sub-assigned to me.
 As a LPN at that time, I told my charge nurse who contacted the family.

 With no improvement, the decision was to move the patient to the ICU.
-This incidentally, was just down the hall.
+The ICU was, incidentally, just down the hall.

 The charge nurse told me to not to discuss the patient with the family.
 This may have been because the relative was a friend of the charge nurse.
 Regardless, any conversation was to go to the charge nurse.

 When the relative arrived, a short time after the call, I ran into her as she was coming out of the patients empty room.
 By ran into, I mean I almost literally ran into her.
-Rather upset and understandably so, she asked where her father was.
+Upset and understandably so, she asked where her father was.

 I said, "He is down the hall, in the ICU."
 Explaining that the charge nurse will answer her questions, I directed the upset relative in the direction of the other nurse.